It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Overview

 However, this historical seal is entirely disconnected from the current system state---there is no cryptographic binding between it and the latest seal.
 This violates state continuity (P1), as stale metadata must be accepted into the rollback decision process.
 In this scenario, an attacker controlling storage can perform a \textit{second-order rollback attack} (a type of second-preimage attack) by returning an old listing together with its matching historical seal and snapshot content.
 This would allow them to deceive the administrator into selecting an outdated, potentially vulnerable target of their choosing.
 This problem is amplified by lifecycle policies like snapshot pruning.
 The goal of pruning is to mark certain targets as ineligible.
 However, in this scenario, marking a version as ineligible is not reflected in the continuity layer's core logic because only current bytes are sealed.
 During rollback, the framework will thus validate historical content under its old seal, while remaining blind to the policy decision that now de-authorizes it.
 An attacker can similarly exploit this to maliciously resurrect pruned versions.

 \shortsection{Loss of Accountability} The more nuanced issue is a loss of accountability stemming from our trust model.
-Modern security standards and regulations like SOX and PCI DSS are driven by the principle of independent verification: the subject of an audit (the application) cannot also be the trusted source of evidence for that audit.
+Modern security standards and regulations like SOX and PCI DSS~\footnote{\tool{} provides the foundational technical layer for such requirements (a tamper-evident, cryptographically bound record of all state changes) but full compliance also involves organizational controls (e.g., access review, separation of duties) that are outside the scope of this work.} are driven by the principle of independent verification: the subject of an audit (the application) cannot also be the trusted source of evidence for that audit.
 In our setting, this means auditors do not trust the application or its logs; instead, they must rely on a separate attestable continuity layer (reference monitor) that mediates state changes and runs independently of the application code.
 An auditor therefore assumes that the application or its logs could be buggy or malicious.

 In the straw-man's layered design, this creates a fundamental problem: by allowing the untrusted application to narrate its own actions in a separate log, the system lacks complete mediation for accountability from the outset.
 The continuity layer provides a trustworthy record of storage-level changes but is blind to their semantic meaning, making it impossible for auditors to attribute effects to their causes.